 Part of the reason, I suspect, for the lack of videos from our particular show is because the band—most admirably, I think—gave a request that people put down their dang phones/cameras at the concert and just freakin enjoy the music.
 Here's their big radio hit, from the actual show I was at, with one such mention:

 Here's another video from the show I was at...It's from the group's encore (in the crowd), and while I don't think the video captures the amazingness of the moment, it does capture something else: At the very beginning, if you look up to the balcony, straight ahead, I'm in the 2nd row in a pink-ish sweater.
-There's a point a couple seconds in, where the drummer has snatched someone's phone away [not visible], and I give a nice little Fox-esque fist pump in support of the move.
+There's a point about ten seconds in, where the drummer has snatched someone's phone away [not visible], and I give a nice little Fox-esque fist pump in support of the move.

 In a couple of weeks, Z (+friends) will join me as I make another concert-based excursion, this time to London to see The Avett Brothers.